-Yet many travellers have yet to discover: There’s far more to the Czech Republic than its capital.
-Yes, Prague is one of my favourite European cities, but it’s just the tip of the iceberg when you’re planning out what to do in Czech Republic.
+Yet many travellers have yet to discover: There’s far more to crafting the perfect Czech Republic itinerary than its capital.
+Yes, Prague is one of my favourite European cities, but it’s just the tip of the iceberg when you’re planning out what to do in Czech Republic in 10 days.

-Looking to explore beyond Prague?
-Set your Czechia travel plans in motion with this comprehensive 10-day Czech Republic itinerary…
+Looking to explore the Czech Republic beyond Prague?
+Set your Czechia travel plans in motion with this comprehensive 10-day itinerary…

-Like many European countries, the Czech Republic is compact.
+Like many countries in Central Europe, the Czech Republic is compact.
 And for travellers, this is a massive blessing!